• Skip to primary navigation

 When black chickpeas are hulled and split, we get Chana Dal.
 This yellow lentil is also called Bengal Gram Dal.
 The lentil soup made from this gram dal is also called as Chana Dal.
 When raw or roasted Chana Dal is ground to a flour, it is called Besan or Gram flour.

-Garbanzo beans & Chana Dal (split chickpeas) in two white bowls
+Chickpeas and Chana Dal in 2 white bowls

 Chickpea Flour Nutrition